profdevi/MSync/README.md

 values.
 Comments are started with a pound(#).

 ```
-# This is the contents of #Alpha.msync
+# This is the contents of the file Alpha.msync
 #  Blank lines are skipped
 Alpha.html = /           # this will place Alpha.html in the root folder
 Alpha.png  = images      # this will place Alpha.png to images folder